Cross building is compiling a library or executable for a platform other than the one on which the compiler is running.

 |Linux||RaspberryPI||ARM hf compiler (apt-get install g++-arm-linux-gnueabihf)|

 |Linux||Windows x64||Mingw compiler for linux (apt-get install g++-mingw-w64)|

 |Windows||RaspberryPI||SysProgs toolchain http://gnutoolchains.com/raspberry/|

 Once you have the toolchain installed conan can help you to build your conan package with the profiles feature.

 environment variables and

-That way you can organize your target buildings adjusting the OS and the compiler of the target and setting CC and CXX environment
+That way you can organize your builds adjusting the OS and the compiler of the target and setting CC and CXX environment

 variables pointing to the compiler of the toolchain.

 First create an example Hello World conan package with the conan new command:

 conan new mylib/1.0@lasote/stable -t